nefe/nei-tools/README.md

 ## Installation

 1. Go to `chrome://extensions` in Google Chrome
-2. With the developer mode checkbox ticked, click **Load unpacked extension...** and select the `multi-env-switch` folder from this repo
+2. With the developer mode checkbox ticked, click **Load unpacked extension...** and select the `build` folder from this repo

 ## Demo